 One of many areas in which the framework is likely to improve upon the MDGs is the attention to tax.
 This includes a specific target on illicit financial flows, encompassing individual and corporate tax abuses inter alia.
 On these, I made three specific proposals for the Copenhagen Consensus.

 But the question that’s come up a few times this week is on the broader point of measuring tax system performance.
 How, in the period 2015-2030 (say), can we track the success or otherwise of tax systems?
+If you’re wanting to look into other countries systems, take a look here for information on Malta’s taxation system, as systems can change dramatically country to country.

 The five Rs of tax